idelfonsolab/idelfonsolab.github.io/teaching.md

   - Introduction to Separation Processes; 2022 NTNU - Department of Chemical Engineering - Associate Professor

-  - Strategies of Processes Optimization; 2021 University of Minho, School of Engineering - Department of Chemical and Biological  Engineering - Invited Assistant Professo
+  - Strategies of Processes Optimization; 2021 University of Minho, School of Engineering - Department of Chemical and Biological  Engineering - Invited Assistant Professor

   - Dynamics and Processes Control; 2021 University of Minho, School of Engineering - Department of Chemical and Biological  Engineering - Invited Assistant Professor